 In addition to the above rules, there are a variety of tips and recommendations.
 Here is a summary of the most important things you should know as a parent.

-- An infant should start to ride in an infant carrier.
+- An infant should start to ride in an baby car seat.
 When the child can sit steadily without support it is time to switch to a rear-facing car seat that can be mounted both front and rear in the car.

 - The safest option for children is to ride rear-facing for as long as possible, preferably up to the age of 6.
 One mistake that many make is to turn the children around too early, something that in an accident can mean the difference between life and death.